 How to Use the AND Function in Excel?

-This AND function in excel is very simple easy to use.
+This AND function in Excel is very simple and easy to use.
 Let us now see how to use AND function in Excel with the help of some examples.

-- In AND function formula, each term inside the parentheses is separated by a comma like other function in excel
+- In the AND function formula, each term inside the parentheses is separated by a comma like other functions in Excel.

-- If an array or reference argument contains text or empty cells, those values are ignored.
+- If an array or reference argument contains text or empty cells, those values will be ignored.

-- If the specified range contains no logical values AND returns the #VALUE! error value.
+- Suppose the specified range includes no logical values AND returns the #VALUE! error value.

-In this example, if a student passes all the subject, then he has passed the exam
+In this example, if a student passes all the subjects, then he has passed the exam

 =AND (B6=”PASS”, C6=”PASS”, D6=”PASS”, E6=”PASS”)